neelsmith/greek102/docs/index.md

 - **Friday, Feb.
 2**: practice assessment on participles (fully identifying forms with tense, voice, gender, case and number, and what principal part the participle is built from); in-class assessment on **Monday, Feb.
 5**

 ## Week at a glance: Feb.
-5 - Feb.
-9
+12 - Feb.
+16

 ### Overview

-We begin to work with first and second person forms, and introduce the present indicative.
-We learn what a synopsis is, and practice using synopses as a way to review forms.
+We continue to learn about indirect speech in Greek.
+We distinguish between indirect speech using the infinitive after verbs of speaking from indirect speech with the participle after verbs of perception.

 ### Assessments

-On Friday, we'll practice an in-class assessment on a synopsis of κελεύω, before taking an assessment on Monday.
+- Monday: synopsis of all three voices of the present, imperfect and aorist indicative in a given person and number.
+- Friday: pratice assessment in class: synopsis of all three voices of the present, imperfect and aorist indicative in a given person and number, together with all three voices of the infinitive for each tense.

 ### CBL

-No CBL meeting: instead, attend your scheduled class visit to Worcester East Middle School!
+Return to regular meeting times to begin work on lesson planning for class visit to Worcester East.